PearlPerfect/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints “Hello, World”, followed by a new line to the standard output.
+TASK 0: A script that prints “Hello, World”, followed by a new line to the standard output.
-A script that displays a confused smiley "(Ôo)'.
+TASK 1: A script that displays a confused smiley "(Ôo)'.